 MP 417 Looking Glass Rock Overlook

-**Recent flooding has damaged Skinny Dip Falls, and they no longer resemble the above picture.
-At this time, we recommend holding off on visiting Skinny Dip and will update this section upon repairs.
+*In 2021, flooding damaged Skinny Dip Falls, and they no longer resemble the above picture.*

 One of the best Blue Ridge Parkway hikes for a tropical oasis and swimming hole, head to Skinny Dip Falls.
 Kiss the dragon tree on its snout on your way into the forest.